The Real Cost of a Human Receptionist in 2026

 AI answering services differentiate themselves through intake quality, not just message-taking.
 Look for systems that qualify leads with industry-specific questions rather than just capturing names and numbers.
 Ask how they handle Privacy Act compliance for your sector.
 Check whether setup requires days of manual configuration or happens automatically through business research.

 Systems like Trillet handle automated research by scraping websites, reviews, and social media in minutes, eliminating setup fees that agencies charge for manual configuration.
-At $29 monthly with 150 minutes included and no hidden telephony costs, the cost difference versus $73,000 for a receptionist becomes impossible to ignore.
+The Trillet AI Receptionist is $49 monthly with 150 minutes included and $0.20/minute after that, with no hidden telephony costs.
+Even with steady overage, the cost difference versus $73,000 for a receptionist becomes impossible to ignore.
+You can see the full plan on the pricing page, and if you are still weighing the basics, the complete AI receptionist guide walks through how these systems work.
 The question isn't whether AI can do the job.
 It's whether the job needs a human at all.